LipSurf/plugins/chrome-extension/README.md

 nhm script spec
 ===
-`matches`: array of match patterns
+`matches`: array of match patterns.
- Why not always regx?
+	Should be in order of what should match first (likely want matches with optional parameters first) Why not always regx?
 User-friendly presentation to in options is important.
 `delay`: can be single value or array if different matches should have different delays (indexes correspond to matches)

+dev reqs
+===
+Sikulix